joselle4/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```

-By imputing the missing data, the mean now equals the median.
+####Conclusion: By imputing the missing data, the mean now equals the median.

 ## Are there differences in activity patterns between weekdays and weekends?
 1. Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day.